-The Board of Directors of IICP wish to honour their memory through a scholarship fund for the MA in Pluralistic Counselling & Psychotherapy, which is made available to those who have completed their core training in IICP, and/or can demonstrate substantial contribution to the work of VCS or other community endeavours.
-Recipients of this scholarship will be required to contribute to the work VCS and IICP.
+The Board of Directors of IICP College wish to honour the memory of Pat and Rose Jennings through a scholarship for the MA in Pluralistic Counselling & Psychotherapy, which is made available to those who have completed their core training in IICP, and/or can demonstrate substantial commitment to work in the community.
+Recipients of this scholarship will be required to contribute to the work of IICP.

 In 2018, IICP will award two scholarships for its MA in Pluralistic Counselling and Psychotherapy:

 - Full Scholarship covering 100% of programme fees

 - Partial scholarship covering 50% of programme fees

 The recipient of the Full Scholarship will be awarded all of their course fees for the MA programme under the Scholarship Fund.